srossitto79/qwen-image-edit-runpod-serverless-int4-lighting-8s/README.md

 ## Author

-Enhanced by the community | Original by Salvatore Rossitto
+Created with passion by Salvatore Rossitto